 Work register usage can impact the number of threads that the shader core can execute simultaneously.
 This impact is because the available physical register pool is divided among the shader threads that are executing.
 Reducing the work register usage per thread can increase the number of threads that can be executed, which is often beneficial.
-See Chapter 3 Mali GPU pipelines on page 3-25 for more details about work register usage for each Mali GPU architecture.
+See Mali GPU pipelines for more details about work register usage for each Arm® MaliTM GPU architecture.